MichaelLarocca/blog-michael-jude-larocca/posts/2021/05-21/CreateCVsAndResumesThatGetNoticedByTechRecruiters.md

 On my resume, I provided my social media links.

 Jermaine brought to our attention that we should be "**mindful**" of what we post and like on social media, as it could have a potentially negative impact.
-Leeane added, even if you do not list your social media links, they may look at your content anyway!
+Leanne added, even if you do not list your social media links, they may look at your content anyway!

 ---